 We saw a number of peacocks.
 Some of them were molting after the recent monsoon season.
 The male peacock disp;ays about 150 spectacular peacock tail feathers with which we are so familiar with.
 The birds shed the feathers each year just after the breeding season and regrown the following season.

-The Kozhikode-Mysore highway is adjacent to Muthanga Wildlife Sanctuary.
+NH 766 goes past Muthanga Wildlife Sanctuary.
 We saw herds of deer on both sides of the road.
-We learnt that large numbers of animals venture out at night.
+A large number of the animals venture out at night.
 Some of them even get injured or killed by speeding vehicles while trying to cross the road.
 Bright car headlights transfix animals.
 They will just keep standing there for a minute or two!

 There was a rice field right next to the forested area.
 Men and animals were existing side by side!
 I think that intrusions by foraging animals into cultivated areas are a distinct possibility.

 The safari ended in 60 minutes.
 I think that it was too short.
 Perhaps two hours would have given us a better experience.

 I had clicked most of the photos from a moving Maruti Gypsy.
 I used a fast shutter speed of 1/320 sec to eliminate shake.
 The morning was misty at Muthanga.
 I used multi-segment metering mode on my Canon DSLR.